Jada Pinkett Smith Opens Up About Divorce & How She’s ‘Not Mature Enough’ To Go Through One

 “Because when you have to start going in, breaking up assets, that right there…” she started saying.

-Her mother joined in, finishing her daughters though by saying that when you “have to start to divide things, separate, cut off.”
+Her mother joined in, finishing her daughters thought by saying that when you “have to start to divide things, separate, cut off.”

 “Let me tell you, that’s when the red table turns upside down and it won’t be red no more!”
 Pinkett Smith finished.